drBenway/pixi-vn-wiki/start/make-visual-novel.md

 :::

-## Use animations and effects or create your Ticker
+## Use animations and effects or create your ticker

 This page is under construction.